 Ever tried ginseng noodle soup?
 Ginseng roots add a delicious, earthy flavor which tastes great in any chicken broth based soup or stew.
-Ginseng is also well known for helping the body combat colds and flu by giving the immune system a boost.
-Adding ginseng roots to chicken noodle soup can be a great way to recover.
+It is also well known for helping the body combat colds and flu by giving the immune system a boost.
+Adding whole roots to chicken noodle soup can be a great way to recover.

 Making Ginseng Iced Tea with Lemon & Honey